VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-07-04-project-2B-description.md

 The next step of this will be to create synchronous training for both remedial training and for training our part-time technicians.

 In this training, we will teach the basics of all of the components that were previously covered.
-This give will give a new person a path to the more advanced training that as part of Project A.
+This will give a new person a path to the more advanced training taught in Project A.
-The goal of this training is primarily to train part-time technicians to do some of the tasks that consume the full-timers day.
+The goal of this training is primarily to train part-time technicians to do some of the tasks that consume the full-timer's day.
-This will free up the full-timer to work on more innovative work and advance themselves.
+This will free up the full-timer to work on more innovative work and advance him or herself.